methylDragon/python-data-tools-reference/PyTorch/02 PyTorch - Neural Networks.md

 #### **Training**

 Suppose we have a model that outputs un-normalised scores over 4 classes.
 We run it with a batch of 3.

+> There's a general training function found in `/Resources/Examples/utils/train.py` if you need it!

 ```python
 optimizer = torch.optim.SGD(model.parameters(), lr=0.001, ...)